Updated: Jun 23

 And just when we thought he was done, after repeated encores of course, Manilow bounds back exclaiming “Does anyone want to hear Copacabana?”
 As he launched into one of his best freestyle versions, bolstered and backed up by one of our own national superstar groups, the Los Alamitos High School Choir, decked in dark blue choir robes, I was right there with him on every note.
 As the song closed the show, confetti and streamers filled the sky and a deafening audience roared with delight.
 Giving a final wave and a smile, he left us as he came to us — on our feet and screaming his name.

 What a show!
-I do know of at least one person that was completely changed from this up close and personal experience…me!
+I don't know about you, but I know of at least one person that was completely changed from this up close and personal experience…me!
 In confident defiance, this Mani-Fan is ready to crank “Copacabana” at full volume from now on with the windows open for my usual drive-time home.

 The Show Report